Guide to Annual Financial Statements for Singapore Companies (2026 Updated)

 Who Must File Annual Financial Statements?

-Exemption Case 2: Qualified Dormant Companies
+Exemption 2: Qualified Dormant Companies

 Dormant companies that meet conditions under Section 201A of the Companies Act are exempt from both audit and the requirement to prepare financial statements.
 The company must: